 On 19th December, 2019, I read Rowling’s tweet.
 At first, I thought I mistook the meaning behind what was written.
 Then I searched for context.
 I found it.
 I understood it.
 Then read the tweet again.
 I was shaken.
 At that point in time, I understood that she did not understand.
 She, like so many others in life, did not comprehend the beauty of difference, of diversity and the spectrum of existence.
 None of us can know it all.
 Most of us try.
 She was not one of those.
 Hermione Granger would probably look at her creator and cringe … because irrespective of the fact that Harry Potter and J K Rowling share the same birthday, to my chagrin, I find that Rowling has more in common with James Potter.

-I now wonder what the ones with alternate sexuality who are also fans of the series are feeling.
+I will refollow Rowling on Twitter.
+I have wondered what the ones with alternate sexuality who are also fans of the series are feeling.
 When someone with a voice as big as Rowling’s speaks out against one’s identity, how does one consign to the fact that hers is just one voice?
-Probably by remembering just that!
+But that is just what we have to remember!
 No matter how big or dynamic it is, another voice should have no impact on who you are or who you wish to become.
-Ultimately, the voice that you have to listen to must always come from within you.
+It is a voice, with great power, but we have to understand, it speaks from its own limitations and experiences.
+Every human being is flawed.
+Dumbledore is flawed.
+Rowling is flawed.
+And so, ultimately, the voice that you have to listen to must always come from within you and based on your own experiences.